An Approximate Graph Elicits Detonation Lattice: Methodology

 Edges are greedily accepted from the ranked shortlist subject to a per-node degree cap $\deg_{\max}$ and duplicate suppression (undirected edges are stored as $(\min(i,j),\max(i,j))$).
 Two optional geometric tests further filter edges: (a) a \emph{proximity} test (\textsc{Cluster}) that requires each endpoint centroid to lie within a threshold $\tau$ of voxels belonging to the other endpoint's label, implemented with per-label KD-trees; and (b) an \emph{occupancy} test (\textsc{Between}) that samples points along the segment $(C_i,C_j)$ at a step size proportional to the minimum grid spacing and requires a minimum hit fraction $\phi_{\min}$ of sampled locations to fall within a voxel radius $r_{\text{vox}}$ of any labeled voxel.
 In terms of physics, these constraints ensure that a wave must have traversed along/in the vicinity of the connecting path between nodes, ensuring that the edge is part of the original detonation lattice structure and suppress spurious long-range connections.
-Figure~\ref{fig:beam} illustrates the occupancy test: from a given root centroid, a Euclidean neighborhood search identifies the top beam-search candidates $(C_1 \text{ to } C_4)$ in the forward direction.
+Figure~\ref{fig:beam} illustrates the occupancy test for the multi-axis node search: from a given root centroid, a Euclidean neighborhood search identifies the top beam-search candidates $(C_1 \text{ to } C_4)$ in the forward direction.
 Proposed edges are then screened with an occupancy (between-voxels) constraint that checks whether the segment lies within labeled structure along its path.
 Candidates that satisfy this physical-consistency test are retained (green), while spurious connections lacking supporting occupancy are rejected (red).
-With the top-$K$ shortlist and the degree cap, the resulting graph has $\mathcal{O}(N)$ edges, while KD-tree queries keep the optional test costs sublinear in the number of labeled voxels.
+We note that Fig.~\ref{fig:beam} serves only as a skeletal illustration for reconstruction; the cell volume is not computed under a bipyramidal or other prescribed analytic shape assumption, but directly from the reconstructed closed surface using its triangulated geometry.
+With the top-$K_{\mathrm{cand}}$ shortlist and the degree cap, the resulting graph has $\mathcal{O}(N)$ edges, while KD-tree queries keep the optional test costs sublinear in the number of labeled voxels.